opoink/oliv/README.md

 ## Getting Started

 ## Installation
+- Requirements
+	- PHP 8.3 and up
+	- Node v23.5.0
+	- MySQL: this package is created using MySQL version 9.1.0 - MySQL Community Server - GPL
 - Install Laravel 11.31.x and above without a starter kit, see Laravel's [documentation](https://laravel.com/docs)
 	- `Would you like to install a starter kit?
 [No starter kit]:`
 	- `Which database will your application use? [mysql]`